COVID-19 just the latest epidemic in areas st... | Taiwan News

 The virus already has devoured most of Pakistan’s budget to fight the other diseases.
 There’s no money left to disinfect the countless fertile grounds for mosquitoes that carry crippling diseases such as dengue or malaria.

-“COVID has been a devastating blow to our efforts ...
-We are now in a position where we can’t do much,” said Safdar, who went into self-imposed quarantine after a staff member tested positive for COVID-19.

 So far this year, 40 children have tested positive for polio, including Nawaz’s daughter Tuba.
-Safdar fears new infections this year could surpass 150, a startling figure for a disease the WHO had hoped would have been eradicated by now.
+Safdar fears new infections this year could surpass 150.

-The covonavirus and the lockdown to fight it are also making worse endemic poverty.
+The covonavirus and the lockdown to fight it are also making worse the endemic poverty that leaves people more susceptible to disease in the first place.
 Nearly 30% of Pakistanis live below the poverty line, earning less than $2 a day.

 Nawaz’s debts have been piling up.
 He already had sold his share of the family plot to his elder brother for money to cover his wedding and construction of his family’s one-room house.

-He and three of his brothers also carry the burden of another brother who spends most of his days and nights in a drug-induced stupor.
-That brother, Gul, couldn’t get work and found an escape in opium, and now the extended family must care for his five children.
-Another brother also is broke, after losing his job as a security guard to the virus lockdown, and is trying unsuccessfully to migrate to Malaysia for work.
+He and three of his brothers also care for the five children of another brother who couldn't get work and found an escape in opium.
+And one more brother is broke after losing his job as a security guard to the virus lockdown.

-Sitting in the brutal heat on a steel-framed bed made of knotted rope, Nawaz held his daughter close.
-He thinks she feels protected in his arms.

-She is his joy and his greatest worry.
+Nawaz’s young daughter is his joy and his greatest worry.
 Tuba doesn’t talk yet.
 That afternoon, her round brown eyes were outlined with a thick coal and her tattered shirt was caked with dirt.
-Tuba can’t stand, and when Nawaz touched her right leg she pulled away.
-Polio has left her leg and foot lifeless, but also painful.
+Tuba can’t stand, and when Nawaz touched her right leg she pulled away because her leg is lifeless and painful.

-Tuba’s 3-year-old sister Ilana snuggled up against her father, shoving and poking at her many barefoot cousins who crowded the dirt courtyard.
-Social distancing has no place in their crowded world, nor in the dusty streets where women in burqas sell second-hand goods and small shops remain open despite the lockdown.

-When Tuba became sick, Nawaz took her to the village clinic, but they couldn’t help and sent her home.
-After two visits to government hospitals, he took her to a private clinic where finally she was diagnosed with polio.
+When Tuba became sick, Nawaz took her to the village clinic and two government hospitals, to no avail.
+Finally he took her to a private clinic where she was diagnosed with polio.

-“We didn’t know what to do.
-They gave her medicine, but there was no therapy, just medicines,” he said.

 Since being laid off there’s no money to buy Tuba medicine or even the milk she needs to keep her other limbs strong.
 Instead, Nawaz says, he gives her tea with a little milk.